-If you find yourself in a situation where you want to purchase or sell BTC locally, you may be requested to meet in person to facilitate the exchange.
-This is not recommended unless you personally know the individual with whom you wish to transact.
+If you are in a situation where you want to purchase or sell BTC locally, you may be requested to meet in person to facilitate the exchange.
+This is not recommended unless you know the individual you wish to transact with.

-Many unsuspecting victims get lured into meeting physically and end up getting robbed and/or injured.
-Fraudsters are also known to use counterfeit fiat currencies that are traded for the victim’s crypto.
+Many unsuspecting victims get lured into meeting physically and get robbed and injured.
+Fraudsters also use counterfeit fiat currencies traded for the victim’s crypto.
 It is safer and wiser to use a peer-to-peer platform that can facilitate your transaction securely as opposed to meeting individuals for that purpose.

 7. Money Transfers

-Another one of the bitcoin scams is when fraudsters target people who are new to cryptocurrencies, approaching them with a request to help move funds.
+Another one of the bitcoin scams is when fraudsters target people new to cryptocurrencies, approaching them with a request to help move funds.
 They usually contact their targets electronically through email or some inbound communication.
-They promise them a portion of the transfer fee in return for the services that they require.
+They promise them a portion of the transfer fee for the services they require.